 - Wholesome Crossdresser: In "The Liberation of Marcia Brady" when his brothers talked him into being a Sunflower Girl.
 He was less than pleased.

 - Celebrity Lie: Claimed he was close friends with Joe Namath.

 - Cheerful Child: He's neck and neck with Cindy; Mike notes that like his older brothers, Bobby can go from miserable to grinning from ear to ear in an hour.

 - First Kiss: The show's only episode on this subject was focused on him.

 - Height Angst: Bobby had this in one episode, hating that he was little.
 But in the end, he and one of his brothers got locked in Sam's meat locker while picking up meat for one of the boys' delivery job and only Bobby fit through the window to get out and get help.

-- Sweet Tooth: Was majorly fond of ice cream and pastries.
+- Sweet Tooth: Was majorly fond of ice cream, pastries, and popcorn.

 The Brady Girls